-All distributions from these portfolios will be cash to the core account position.
-The cash distributions will be available to be invested into new positions at the IA Committee's discretion when the opportunity arises or withdrawn by the client.
+All distributions from these portfolios will be cash to the core cash account, which will be a money market fund or, if selected by the client, a cash sweep account.
+The cash distributions will be available to be invested into new positions at the IA Committee's discretion when the opportunity arises or may be withdrawn by the client.
 These portfolios will be discretionary.

-In order to have a more transparent pricing structure, there won't be commissions, annual maintenance fees or IRA maintenance fees.
+In order to have a more transparent pricing structure, MIDWESTERN SECURITIES does not charge commissions (or mark-up/mark-downs on fixed income products), annual maintenance fees or IRA maintenance fees for Midwestern Securities Lighthouse Portfolios other than the annual advisory fee.
+The Beacon Portfolios have an annual maintenance charge of \$40, billed quarterly in \$10 increments, while the mutual fund only advisory accounts have an annual maintenance fee of \$10.
 Other fees such as but not limited to closing fees and transfer fees still apply which are listed in the Midwestern Securities "Welcome Letter."
 The Midwestern Securities Wrap Program brochure contains the same list of fees.
-Midwestern Securities will charge a platform fee of 0.10%- 0.30% for these accounts, which it will deduct from the advisory fees agreed to in the Investment Advisory Agreement.
+Further, Midwestern Securities allocates a platform fee of 0.10%- 0.40% for these accounts, paid from the advisory fee charged to these accounts.
+The Beacon portfolios have an annual fee of \$40 in addition to the platform fee mentioned above.
+Thia annual fee is deducted quarterly in \$10 increments.
 These investments are subject to loss, including loss of the principal invested.
-Past performance does not guarantee future results.
+Past performance does not guarantee or indicate future results

 401(K) Investment Management Services.
-Clients may appoint Midwestern Securities to be the investment manager (as defined in Section 3(38) of Employee Retirement Income Security Act of 1974 (ERISA) rules) for their 401(K) retirement plans.
-The agreement for these services allows Midwestern Securities discretionary authority over the "Core Funds" to include mutual funds, collective investment funds and managed model portfolios, within the parameters of the Investment Policy Statement.
+Retirement plan sponsor clients may appoint Midwestern Securities to be the investment manager (as defined in Section 3(38) of Employee Retirement Income Security Act of 1974 (ERISA) rules) for their 401(k) retirement plans.
+The agreement for these services allows Midwestern Securities discretionary authority over the "Core Investment Funds" to include mutual funds, collective investment funds and managed model portfolios, within the parameters of a Plan's existing Investment Policy Statement.
 Midwestern Securities will be responsible for fund selection, monitoring, and replacement.
 Midwestern Securities will not have discretion with regard to other assets, notably any self-directed brokerage account ("SDBA") or life insurance policy.